mdangschat/ctc-asr/README.md

 ## Training
-Start training by invoking `ipython asr/train.py`.
+Start training by invoking `asr/train.py`.
-Use `ipython asr/train.py -- --delete` to start a clean run and remove the old checkpoints.
+Use `asr/train.py -- --delete` to start a clean run and remove the old checkpoints.
 Please note that all commands are expected to be executed from the projects root folder.
 The additional `--` before the actual flags begin is used to indicate the end of IPython flags.